-Eating disorders are a complex and varied group of eating behaviors affecting thousands of lives.
-There is no single cause for these disorders, which include anorexia nervosa and bulimia.
-However, society’s emphasis on physical appearance and leanness as a means of achieving success and beauty often play a role in their development.
-As people become more aware of their weight and appearance many choose to diet in an attempt to conform to society’s standards.
-Many eating disorders begin as diets.
-The vast majority (95%) of those with eating disorders are female.
-Perhaps because women, more so than men, are socialized to link their self-esteem to body image (the way an individual feels about his/her appearance).
+Eating disorders, like anorexia and bulimia, are a complex and varied group of psychological problems that result in abnormal patterns of eating and/or exercise.
+There is no single cause for these disorders, but society’s emphasis on physical appearance and leanness as a means of achieving success and beauty often play a role in their development.
+Many eating disorders begin as diets to lose a few pounds, and then become extreme.
+The vast majority (95%) of those with eating disorders are female, perhaps because women are more socialized to link their self-esteem to body image.

-The following psychological characteristics describe individuals who are at a higher risk of developing an eating disorder:
+The following psychological characteristics describe people who are at a higher risk of developing an eating disorder:

 - Intelligent, but driven to succeed by the fear of failure

 - Low sense of self-worth

 - Difficulty in expressing both positive and negative emotions

 - “People pleasers” (feel responsible for making others feel good, especially parents)

 - Things are seen as absolutes (things are either black or white, good or bad)

 Anorexia nervosa is an eating disorder which involves significant weight loss due to self-imposed dieting, starvation, and/or excessive exercise.
 Anorectics often feel they lack control over their lives, and weight loss is something over which they can have complete control.
 They are preoccupied with food; but instead of eating, they spend time shopping for food, planning and preparing meals, and watching others eat.
 They may continue to view themselves as overweight in spite of being noticeably underweight or even emaciated (“body image distortion”).